 We send an extract and a set of questions for students to complete at home.
 Working independently helps them develop stamina and identify where they may need support.

-Email the completed answers a couple of days before the lesson.
+Email the completed work a couple of days before the lesson.
 This allows us to carefully review each child’s work and return personalised, targeted feedback.

 During the lesson, we go through the text and answers together, helping children identify what examiners expect and develop stronger comprehension techniques.